niteshraj2310/Agroforestry/README.md

-## I’m on a whiskey diet.
-I’ve lost three days already.
+## What do you get if you cross a turkey with a ghost?
+A poultry-geist!